foldda/charian/README.md

 **Cross-language data exchange** Because the schemaless RDA string is language and system-neutral, it can be used as a data container for flexibly transferring data cross-language and cross-platform.
 The connected programs can flexibly deposit and consume data items stored in an RDA container without being constrained by a fixed data model, and be able to flexibly handle the data conversions and any associated exceptions, in the designated data-packing and unpacking operations.

-For example, an RDA container packed by a Java program contains the properties of a Java 'Person', and these properties can be unpacked in a Python program and be used for constructing say a Python 'User' object, which may or may not have exactly the same properties as the Java Person object.
+For example, an RDA container packed by a Java program contains the properties of a Java 'Person', and these properties can be unpacked in a Python program and be used for constructing, say a Python 'User' object, which may or may not have exactly the same properties as the Java Person object.
 If anything unexpected happens, such as an item is missing, or a data conversion has failed, the Python program can put exception handling in its 'unpacking' process e.g. sending out an alert or substituting the missing item with a default value.

 **Maintaining rich and diverse data sets in parallel** Take advantage of RDA's unrestricted and recursive feature.
 Each Rda data item stored in a Rda container is itself an isolated container.
 So multiple datasets or different versions of the same dataset can be stored or sent in one container "side-by-side", and a receiver can intelligently test and pick the correct version to use.